Well the time has come for me to write something

 High Protein Diets Cause Heart Disease

-I've seen some people post this on forums, and this blows my mind.
-I honestly have no idea where this came from, considering research shows that an increased protein intake can help prevent heart disease.
+this blows my mind.
+I honestly have no idea where this came from, considering research

 No comments: